matanolabs/matano/website/docs/detections/authoring.md

 Your `detect` function must return a boolean `True` to signal an alert.
 A return value of `False` or `None` will be interpreted as no alert for detection on that record.

-### Deduping alerts

-You can dedupe alerts using a dedupe string.

 ## Detection configuration file (`detection.yml`)

 Each detection requires a configuration file named `detection.yml`.
 The file has the following structure: